 Handmade from pure wax and containing absolutely nothing but non-toxic and acid free materials, the Crayola non toxic oil pastels are very washable and totally safe for even younger kids to use.

 But while parents might love all the thought Crayola has put into safety, it’s the bright and beautiful colors and the smooth, easy usability that kids love, and these oil pastels keep children interested and encouraged, developng their artistic eye and creative talents as well as their self-confidence.

 There are a lot of good choices for kids out there, but the Crayola big soft oil pastels are the best I’ve tried – high quality, safe, fun and engaging, easy for kids to hold and to use, and even easier for them to fall in love with.
-They are my choice for best oil pastels for kids in 2022.
+They are my choice for best oil pastels for kids on the market today.